What is this service?

 We have two four bedded wards with three shower rooms for each and the flexiability to convert a room into a single ensuite.
 As well as this we also have two large bathrooms with bath stretchers and Jacuzzi baths.

 Each bed space has its own wardrobe, bedside storage unit, easy chair, over-bed table, arm mounted TV screen, radio, headphones and iPod.
 Each bed space also has access to our beautiful gardens and lake via its own patio doors.

 How do I access this service?

 To come to Queenscourt you need to be referred to us via a GP or hospital consultant, directly to our Medical Director.
 Reasons for admission are based on clinical need and may include multi-professional assessment for symptom control, complex medication titration, support for patients and families trying to re-adapt to a rapidly changing condition or rehabilitation following some treatments.

-Queenscourt does not provide respite or long term care, however the nursing homes in our local area provide these services to an excellent standard.
+Queenscourt does not provide respite care, long term care or a place of choice for care at the end of life (dying), however the nursing homes in our local area provide these services to an excellent standard.
 The skills of our multi-professional team are required for dealing with more complex situations.

 Who provides this service?